smart-edge-open/specs/doc/core-network/openness_cnca.md

 5. UPF IP Address (upfIp)
 6. Network Slice Identifier (SNSSAI)

 Upon successful registration, subscriptions can be instantiated over with NGC AF.
+The `afServiceId` is returned by the `register` command to be used in further correspondence with NGC OAM & AF functions.

 Un-registration of the AF service can be performed as in the command below:
 ```shell